hwadhia1/datacleaning/CodeBook.md

 subjecttables<-bind_rows(subjecttables)
 ```

-###1.
-Merges the training and the test sets to create one data set
+###Merges the training and the test sets to create one data set
 ```
 # Build the full dataset
 fulldata<-bind_cols(subjecttables,ytables,xtables)